Liouville theorems for $f$-harmonic maps into Hadamard spaces

 This contradicts our assumption.
 Therefore $u(M)=\{Q_1\}$ is a constant map. \end{proof}

-\begin{remark} As pointed out to us by K. Kuwae, one can prove Kendall's theorem by combining the methods of Li-Wang \cite{LiWang98} and Kuwae-Sturm \cite{KuwaeSturm08} for harmonic maps into Hadamard spaces on which the weak topology (see \cite[Definition~2.7]{Jost94}) coincides with the strong one, i.e. Hadamard spaces $(Y,d)$ satisfying that the distance function $d(x,\cdot)$ is weakly continuous for any $x\in Y.$ \end{remark}
+\begin{remark} As pointed out to us by K. Kuwae, one can prove Kendall's theorem by combining the methods of Li-Wang \cite{LiWang98} and Kuwae-Sturm \cite{KuwaeSturm08} for harmonic maps into Hadamard spaces if the weak topology on the target (see \cite[Definition~2.7]{Jost94}) coincides with the strong one, or equivalently any distance function $d(x,\cdot)$ on the target is weakly continuous for any $x\in Y.$ \end{remark}

 \